Gagan1544/btechburgarwala/README.md

 # btechburgarwala
-It's a burger ordering app for burger lover
+It's a burger ordering app for burger lover.
 This is backend part